Your Guide to a Successful Email Strategy

 • Your objectives are almost certain to revolve around open rates, click through rates, and conversion rates

 Now that you have your market information and goals/ objectives set, we can jump into how to properly set up your copy testing framework in order to continue increasing all of your performance metrics.
+Here, we will explore how to effectively split test the copy in order to ensure you are constantly improving your results, as well as considerations for writing effective copy.

 Copy Testing Framework